-The Internet of Things (IoT) is continues to be a very high impact emerging technology in field service operations.
+The Internet of Things (IoT) continues to be a high impact emerging technology in field service operations.
 According to Field Service News, talk of IoT has just superseded talk of big data at the top of the what's new talk agenda among field service managers and pundits.
 In a survey last year, a majority (76 percent) of field service managers stated they thought IoT would become "a fundamental part of field service operations" and even that IoT "is critical to any field services operations...."

 In reality IoT is already being employed in the field more often than big data ever was.
 IoT and field service are made for each other.
 In fact, forms of machine self-report have been employed by some manufacturers, such as security firms, before IoT was even a glimmer in the futurist's eyes.
 Medical device manufacturer Elektra has built digital communication systems into their devices for more than 20 years, even packaging their devices along with 56k modems of their own.